SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

         z=traj.z
         print '%s: x=%f, y=%f, z=%f' % (run_name,x,y,z)

-    # Don't forget to reset you trajectory to the default settings, to release its belief to
+    # Don't forget to reset your trajectory to the default settings, to release its belief to
     # be the last run:
     traj.f_restore_default()